Walking Singapore’s Intertidal Zone at Changi Beach Park

 Crabs & Hermit Crabs

-Crabs move quickly, so unless you’re an excellent photographer, you’re mostly likely to find the shells of recently-deceased critters.
+I’ll repeat my earlier note: you shouldn’t pick up wildlife, but these crabs were already dead.
+Crabs move quickly, so unless you’re an excellent photographer, you’re most likely to find the shells of recently deceased critters.
 The flower moon crab is particularly attractive:

 It’s much easier to find (and hold) live hermit crabs.
 Not true crabs (but related, albeit somewhat distantly), hermit crabs move into all different kinds of shells for housing: